Tax guide

 Worked example: salary plus investment case

-A taxpayer has salary plus sale of equity mutual funds.
-The first question is not "Can I use the easiest form?"
-The first question is whether the gains fit the simplified form limits and whether there are losses, multiple transactions, or disclosure requirements that require a different form.
-The broker statement, AIS securities data, and capital gains computation should be checked before deciding.
+A taxpayer has salary and has also sold equity mutual funds during the year.
+The first question is not "Can I use the simplest form?"
+It is whether the gains fit within the simplified form's limits, whether there are losses to carry forward, multiple transactions, or disclosure requirements that need a different form.
+Review the broker statement, the AIS securities data, and the capital gains computation before deciding anything.

 Worked example: freelancer with Form 16A